jostlebot/ethical-personal-gpts/README.md

 Let’s make authorship visible again.
 Let’s co-write with integrity.

+When you create your own GPT, be sure to include a welcome message that models transparent co-authorship and invites others into the cultural movement.

+A ready-to-use version is provided in [`custom-gpt-setup.md`](./custom-gpt-setup.md#suggested-welcome-message-for-your-gpt-transparency--culture-modeling).

 > “Transparency isn’t a disclaimer.
 It’s a creative posture.”
 > — Jocelyn Skillman, LMHC